New Ways to Engage Families in Your Parish

 There’s the old saying — if you can’t hear crying, your church is dying.
-Not only do young families bring a vibrancy to parish life, but they represent the future of the faith.
+Not only do young families bring a vibrancy to parish life, but they represent the future of the Catholic faith.
 Is your parish looking for ways to energize existing member families and attract new ones?
 Here are some ideas that can jump-start your engagement with this important demographic.

 Technically, every Mass is family-friendly, right?
 But if you’ve been the parent of a young, squirmy child, you know that feeling of self-consciousness when Junior starts to interrupt Father’s homily — especially if the rest of the congregation is child-free.
 Designating one liturgy per weekend that is explicitly welcoming to families can go a long way to boosting Mass attendance in this demographic, and you’ll be surprised at how quickly word spreads and new faces appear!